Gyakobo/box_with_round_corners/README.md

 1. Bad Apple Intro
 1. Pixelated NFTs and pictures (Mona Lisa, smth associated with Rick and Morty)
 1. Rick Astley "Never Gonna Give You Up"
-1. Emulate a clock (Basically emulate this https://www.amazon.com/gp/product/B07H7L1PLD/ref=ox_sc_act_image_1?smid=AMLS2NRKTFGS9&psc=1)

-# Network To-Do list
+# Hardware To-Do list

-1. Simple Decentralisation
+1. Simple Decentralisation Networking
+1. Could add a wireless charger to the kit and top of it a **teardrop** animation
+1. Also need to find out how set up a touch screen on top of the LED panel

 # Notes
-It'd be a good idea to add "Wordscapes", or "Scrumble" into the pool of games
+* It'd be a good idea to add "Wordscapes", or "Scrumble" into the pool of games